Introduction

 Hair Thinning vs. Hair Loss

-Hair thinning is not full-blown baldness.
-Unlike sudden hair loss (like clumps falling out), thinning sneaks up on you slowly.
+Hair thinning is not baldness.
+In comparison to acute hair loss (clumps falling out), thinning is gradual and sneaks up.

 Early Signs of Thinning Hair